nigamelastic/happuteer/README.md

 ### Usage

-Alt H2 Install all the dependencies using:  `npm install`
+Install all the dependencies using:  `npm install`

-1) Alt-H3 For Mouse Clicks , hover and keyboard use :  `node jeher.js`
+1) For Mouse Clicks , hover and keyboard use :  `node jeher.js`
-2) Alt-H3 For Mouse Clicks , hover and keyboard use :  `node jehermulti.js`
+2)  For Mouse Clicks , hover and keyboard use :  `node jehermulti.js`